-The winners for each category were announced at the WiBF Awards Luncheon on 1 September 2023.
-Last year this event sold out quickly.
-Book your tickets today.
+The winners for each category will be announced at the WiBF Awards Luncheon on 1 September 2023.
+Last year, this event sold out quickly, make sure to Book your tickets today.

 Winners from all categories will receive a trophy and certificate, and a place on the online WiBF Honour Board in perpetuity.

 Previous winners can be seen on our WiBF Honour Board.

 The sold-out event comprising 400 members, guests and sponsors gathered to celebrate the very best of the best in the banking and finance sectors.
 Susan Armstrong shares all the details…

 Click here to view the – Photo Gallery